How to tell if you have sexual tension with someone

 We Are - Getty Images

-According to a team of scientists led by Dr. Helen Fisher, our lustful feelings towards another person are determined by three factors.
+A team of scientists led by renowned US anthropologist Dr. Helen Fisher found that our lustful feelings towards another person are determined by three factors.

-Add these factors to other environmental factors, such as being in close physical proximity to someone, where you are in your menstrual cycle and how your hormones are behaving, the temperature in the room and what you both happen to be doing, such as completing a task as a team and you have a recipe for sexual tension.
+Combine these three factors with other environmental factors, such as being in close physical proximity to someone, where you are in your menstrual cycle and how your hormones are behaving, the temperature in the room and what you both happen to be doing, such as completing a task as a team, and you have a recipe for sexual tension.

-“Sexual tension can affect anyone and is largely a biological reaction, though how we deal with it is in our control.” says Julia Kotziamani, sex and relationships expert at Superdrug Online Doctor.
+Julia Kotziamani, sex and relationships expert at Superdrug Online Doctor, explains: 'Sexual tension can affect anyone and is largely a biological reaction, though how we deal with it is in our control.

-“These feelings can be quite powerful for some people.
-Some people don’t have a strong response to ST, and some don’t experience ST at all, these may be those who identify on the asexual spectrum for example.”
+'These feelings can be quite powerful for some people.
+However, some people don’t have a strong response to sexual tension, and some don’t experience it at all; these may be those who identify on the asexual spectrum, for example.'

-What about if it’s negative, one-sided or unwanted?
+What if sexual tension is negative, one-sided or unwanted?

-Sexual tension can be one-sided and it’s possible for our feelings not to be reciprocated.
-Often our hormones can mislead us and the signals firing in our brains can lead us to act on impulses that aren’t always good for us or the people around us.
+Sexual tension can be one-sided, meaning it’s possible for our feelings not to be reciprocated.
+Sometimes our hormones can mislead us and the signals firing in our brains can lead us to act on impulses that aren’t always good for ourselves or the people around us.

-Julia Kotziamani advises that, “depending on the circumstances, it may be possible to identify someone else feeling the same as you, at other times much harder.
-If you are in a bar and someone is a stranger for example it may be easier to detect body language than if you are at work with a colleague.”
+Julia continues: 'Depending on the circumstances, it may be possible to identify someone else as feeling the same as you, or it may be much harder.
+If you're in a bar and someone is a stranger, for example, it may be easier to detect their body language accurately than if you are at work with a colleague.'

 You’ll also have to use your sense of judgement to determine whether it’s worth acting on what you perceive to be sexual tension.

-“In some instances it’s not going to be desirable to pursue the tension you’re experiencing and so moving on and not dwelling is best.
-Save the attraction for your private thoughts.” says Kotziamani.
-“Remember that not everything we feel is going to be the same for others and that consent and making sure people feel safe and comfortable around us is really important.”
+'In some instances it’s not going to be desirable to pursue the tension you’re experiencing and so moving on and not dwelling is best.
+Save the attraction for your private thoughts, she says.

 The signs of sexual tension – and what to do about them

-There are 21 signs of sexual tension and how to deal with them, according to experts.
+There are 21 key signs of sexual tension and how to deal with them, according to experts.

 1) Eye contact